robinvanleeuwen/pyramid_calculator/README.md

     {"calculation": "4 * 2 * 6 / 8} " -> {"error": "unknown exception (calculation too complex?)"}
     {"bananarama": "1 + 1" }  -> {"error": "no calculation request given"}

-Tests can be run with the included `nosetests`
+Tests can be run with the included `nosetests -v`